Nouns Are The Naan of Hindi

 Why Is This Important?

-For anyone learning Hindi, it’s important to understand how nouns work because without that one cannot speak proper Hindi.
+For anyone learning Hindi, it’s important to understand how nouns work because without this one cannot properly speak Hindi.
 Have you ever wondered why sometimes one object is bada (big) and another object is badee (big)?

 Bada and badee, both mean big so how do you know which one to use?
 Is it bada spoon or badee spoon?
-The noun category determines which adjective to use.
+In this case the noun category for “spoon” determines which adjective to use.

 Spoon is chamach.
 Chamach is a pul word.
 Therefore, bada chamach.